Palma Waterfront Free Tour - Photo 1

 Palma Waterfront Free Tour

-In this free tour through the waterfront areas of Palma, we'll discover the connection between the capital of the Balearic Islands and the Mediterranean Sea, passing by iconic places like the Llotja and the cathedral.
+In this free tour through the waterfront areas of Palma, we will explore the connection between the capital of the Balearic Islands and the Mediterranean Sea, visiting iconic places such as the Llotja and the cathedral.
 Palma Waterfront Free Tour.

-In this free tour through the waterfront areas of Palma, we'll discover the connection between the capital of the Balearic Islands and the Mediterranean Sea, passing by iconic places like the Llotja and the cathedral.
+In this free tour through the waterfront areas of Palma, we will explore the connection between the capital of the Balearic Islands and the Mediterranean Sea, visiting iconic places such as the Llotja and the cathedral.

 Palma Waterfront Free Tour

-At the appointed time, we'll meet at the Device to Root Out Evil, the sculpture of an upside-down church, to start this free walking tour of Palma's waterfront area.
+We will meet at the Device to Root Out Evil, an upside down church sculpture, to begin the free walking tour of Palma's waterfront area.

-First, we'll walk through Santa Catalina and Es Jonquet, the main seaside neighborhoods of Palma.
-Next, we stop in front of the Church of San Telmo and the Baluarte de Sant Pere, two monuments closely linked to the maritime history of Mallorca and the Balearic Islands.
+The tour will start in Santa Catalina and Es Jonquet, the main seaside neighborhoods.
+Next, we will stop in front of the Church of San Telmo and the Baluarte de Sant Pere, significant monuments linked to the maritime history of Mallorca and the Balearic Islands.

-Our route then continues along the area of the Atarazanas and the new and old Llotja de Palma.
-The latter, a significant example of Mallorcan Gothic architecture, was designed by architect Guillem Sagrera in the 15th century.
+We will continue along the Atarazanas area and the new and old Llotja de Palma, a key example of Mallorcan Gothic architecture designed by Guillem Sagrera in the 15th century.

 Groups

-Our free tour does not allow for groups of more than 6 people, even if the bookings are made separately.
-For larger groups, we recommend booking a private tour of Palma de Mallorca.
+Our free tour does not permit groups of more than 6 people, even if booked separately.
+For larger groups, we suggest booking a private tour of Palma de Mallorca.

 Included